Financial & Environmental Benefits of Solar

 1. Off-set Energy Costs

 Ideally, the use of solar panels should save you a 100% of your electrical energy cost but it is not realistic to expect that level of panel production every day of the week.
 According to EnergySage.com, solar manufacturers recommend that homeowners factor in an average of 25% cushion when calculating their target for solar panel offset.
 The main reason for this is that solar panels cannot operate at maximum efficiency all the time.
-There will be certain days when grid connection is necessary to fully cover power usage.
+Even though they say that Colorado has 300 days of sunshine a year, there will be certain days when grid connection is necessary to fully cover power usage.
 However, the beauty of net-metering is that you can benefit from surplus production days and never pay anything to your utility while still relying on the grid for backup storage.

 2. Tax Credits and Rebates